-The Schwartz Charitable Foundation is a private independent Foundation which supports only non-profit 501(c)(3) organizations.
+The Schwartz Charitable Foundation is a private independent Foundation which supports only domestic non-profit 501(c)(3) organizations.

 - • Culture: area museums and art institutions